A New Brand for a New Audience

 This new site had to separate itself from classic CNBC visually by using bold colors, unique patterns, vibrant photography, flexible typography, and fun iconography.
 It needed to feel substantive, approachable, vibrant, optimistic, and helpful.

 This is achieved with a modern and lively aesthetic, using delicate patterns juxtaposed with strong graphic shapes, a cool color palette anchored by dark grey with a bright orange accent, and full-color photography.
+As part of a collaboration with the fantastic UX/UI designers and thinkers at Code & Theory, we created an exciting sub-brand for CNBC that has become a source of information and inspiration for millions of entrepreneurs.

 The new sans serif "Averta" is used as the lead, friendly and clean, complemented by a chunky serif face, Rozha One, which evokes the typefaces used in currency.